Freddie Freeman Player Props: Dodgers vs. Reds

-Freddie Freeman -- with a slugging percentage of .850 in his past 10 games, including four home runs -- will be in action for the Los Angeles Dodgers versus the Cincinnati Reds, with Brandon Williamson on the mound, on July 28 at 10:10 PM ET.
+Freddie Freeman -- batting .463 in his past 10 games -- will be in action for the Los Angeles Dodgers versus the Cincinnati Reds, with Luke Weaver on the mound, on July 29 at 9:10 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Blue Jays.
+In his most recent appearance, he strung together two hits (going 2-for-4 with two RBI) against the Reds.

 Freddie Freeman Game Info & Props vs. the Reds